eheimlich/eheimlich.github.io/_posts/2019-08-03-factorial_design.md

-However, what if we were interested in looking at the effect of not only Aspirin but also Lipitor on preventing heart attacks.
+However, what if we were interested in looking at the effect of not only Aspirin but another drug such as Lipitor on preventing heart attacks.
 What we could do is run two separate A/B tests each testing the drugs independently.
 However, this would require double the sample size of our original A/B test.
 A better solution is an experimental technique called a factorial design.

 | Experimental Group      | Received Aspirin         | Received Lipitor  |